McMaster University: Administration

 The governance of the university is conducted through the board of governors and the senate, both of which were established in the Act to unite Toronto Baptist College and Woodstock College in 1887.
 The board is responsible for the university's conduct, management, and control of the university and of its property, revenues, business, and affairs.
 Ex officio governors of the Board include the university's chancellor, president, and the chairman of the board-senate committee on long-range planning.
 The Board also consists of 34 other governors, either appointed or elected by the various members of the university's community, including elected representatives from the student body.
 While The McMaster University Act, 1976 outlines that the board be only composed of 37 members, the Board also includes 12 honorary members, bringing the total number of governors to 51.

 The senate is responsible for the university's academics, including standards for admission into the university and qualifications for degrees, diplomas, and certificates.
 The senate consists of 15 ex officio positions granted to the chancellor, the president, the vice-presidents of the university, the senior dean of each faculty, the dean of graduate studies, the dean of adult education, the principal of McMaster Divinity College, and the chairman of the Undergraduate Council.
 The senate also consists of 51 other members, appointed or elected by the various communities of the university, including elected representatives of the student body.
 Meetings of the board of governors and the senate are open to the public.

 The president acts as the chief executive officer of the university under the authority of the board and the senate, and supervises and directs the academic and administrative work of the university and of its teaching and non-teaching staff.
 The office was created in 1949, with George Gilmour serving as the university's first president.
 The office of the vice-chancellor, created at the same time as the office of president, has always been held by the incumbent president of the university.
-The university president, David H. Farrar, has served the post on an interim basis since 1 July 2019, although his tenure as the official university president did not begin until the following year.
+The current president, Susan Tighe, was appointed on July 1, 2025, becoming McMaster's 9th president and vice-chancellor and the first engineer to serve as president.

+The appointment of Dr. Tighe was unanimously approved by the Committee for Recommending a President which was then followed by approval of the university's Senate and Board of Governors.